eadeleke/eadeleke.github.io/README.md

+theme: Jekyll-slate-theme-eadeleke
+title: Welcome to eadeleke's homepage!
+description: Bookmark this homepage to get updates on my project

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/eadeleke/eadeleke.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.